Start automating your tests 10X Faster in Simple English with Testsigma

 Also read: Why automate your cross-browser testing in continuous delivery?

-CircleCI vs. Jenkins: The Verdict
+CircleCI vs Jenkins: The Verdict

 Looking at the above comparison based on numerous parameters, CircleCI emerges as the clear winner.
-However, there’s one big difference we cannot ignore – Jenkins is a free and open-source CI/CD tool, and CircleCI is a paid tool.
+However, there’s one big difference we cannot ignore – Jenkins is a free and open-source tool, and CircleCI is a paid tool.
 Although the pricing is completely flexible in CircleCI, early-stage startups and private projects would deeply consider the free options.

 The other side of the coin is – nothing worthy is ever free.
 Jenkins requires you to set up and maintain your own servers.
 That can certainly multiply your costs until the servers are comprehensively optimized, which needs time and a plethora of development efforts.
 And spending more than enough on servers while still not getting a good load speed is undoubtedly frustrating.

-Community support and availability of resources are big factors to consider while choosing a CI/CD tool for your enterprise and Jenkins has huge community support.
+Community support and availability of resources are big factors to consider while choosing a tool for your enterprise and Jenkins has huge community support.
 CircleCI, on the other hand, does its best by providing detailed and resourceful content and events for solving most of the problems faced.

 So CircleCI vs. Jenkins: what should one choose?
 Well, it depends on your expectations regarding the convenience offered by a continuous integration tool.

-Integrating CI/CD Tools With Cloud-Based Test Automation Platform
+Integrating Tools With Cloud-Based Test Automation Platform

-Choosing the right CI/CD tool is vital for your DevOps.
+Choosing the right tool is vital for your DevOps.
 Equally important is integrating the CI/CD solution with a reliable and cloud-based test automation platform.
 Read here about –Testsigma-Jenkin Integration

 Merging your DevOps with Testsigma’s cloud-based test automation speeds up your application delivery and makes continuous integration smoother than ever.
 Here’s how: